Optimization over Geodesics for Exact Principal Geodesic Analysis: Introduction

+To fully utilize the power of manifolds in applied modeling, it is essential to develop fast and robust algorithms for performing computations on manifolds, and, in particular, availability of methods for solving optimization problems is paramount.
+In this paper, we develop methods for numerically solving optimization problems over spaces of geodesics using numerical integration of Jacobi fields and second order derivatives of geodesic families.
+In addition, the approach allows numerical approximation of sectional curvatures and bounds on injectivity radii \cite{huckemann_intrinsic_2010}.
+The methods apply to manifolds represented both parametrically and implicitly without preconditions such as knowledge of explicit formulas for geodesics.
+This fact makes the approach applicable to a range of applications, and it allows exploration of the effect of curvature on non-linear statistical methods.

-Until now, there were no algorithm for numerically computing PGA for general manifolds.
-Linear approximations have been used instead except for special classes of manifolds where geodesics have explicit analytical formulas \cite{said_exact_2007,huckemann_intrinsic_2010}.
-Because PGA is posed as an optimization problem in the tangent space of the manifold, the tools developed here apply to computing it without linearizing the manifold.
-We will show how those tools allow us to compute exact PGA for a wide range of manifolds under some assumptions on the optimization problems.
+To exemplify this, we consider the problem of capturing the variation of a set of manifold valued data with the Principal Geodesic Analysis (PGA, \cite{fletcher_principal_2004-1}) non-linear generalization of Principal Component Analysis (PCA).
+Until now, there has been no method for numerically computing PGA for general manifolds without linearizing the problem.
+Because PGA can be formulated as an optimization problem over geodesics, the tools developed here apply to computing it without discarding the non-linear structure.
+As a result, the paper provides an algorithm for computing exact PGA for a wide range of manifolds.